The Road to Newarre

 I have already designated the Scrael as being demon kind A) and they would fit the first line well enough to let us move on from them now.
 Since line two has us looking for 'sick or mad' and given that the last thing that happened to Rob when Aaron finally dispatched him was that he sicked up what could be thought of as his 'internal demon-link' which came out of his mouth in the form of a black inky puddle I'm going with Rob being one of these middle sort of the three demon-kind's, Demon-Kind B) and is therefore more troublesome that a scrael but not as bad or powerful as a full blown skin-dancer, which would be more like Demon-Kind C)

 Bast also said that Rob was acting...dumb, and he was clearly not in total control of himself what with his unnatural movements and the trouble he had making himself understood.
 This was clearly an inferior model of rhinta than the far more graceful Cinder-rhinta.
-The difference I suspect is that Cinder would be a C class to Rob's B class and would (usually ) have more freedom and inclination to act on his own instincts than to require an overseeinging hand upon him at all times like our new-rhinta-Rob does.
+The difference I suspect is that Cinder would be a C class to Rob's B class and would (usually) have more freedom and inclination to act on his own instincts than to require an overseeing hand upon him at all times like our rhinta-Rob does.
 Rob never volunteered for this job like the chand-rhinta did.
 Cinder is Lord Haliax' servant and a major power in his own right who has personally refused the will of Lord Tehlu to his face.
 He is a meant to be obedient to his masters bidding, and has learnt the consequences of straying.
-Mr Yew was forcing his chosen piece of flesh to make it act to a new desire and was also operating with an unfamiliar tool here.
-The rhintA that we call Rob is best thought of as being Mr Yew's puppet, and this is his first ever experience in having his strings pulled and he isquite a blunt tool to work with.
-But some piece of Mr Yew was actuallly present in the room himself because Rob alone would have no powers in his own flesh and blood which would ever have allowed him to give chronicler a touch of the 'Frostburn' as Bast called it.
-This could not be done with the touch of his own mere mortal hand making Mr Yew's presence in the rhintA a certainty.
+Mr Yew was forcing his chosen piece of man flesh to dance to a new desire but was also working with an unfamiliar tool here.
+The rhinta that we call Rob is best thought of as being Mr Yew's puppet, and this is his first ever experience in having his strings pulled and he is quite a blunt tool to work with.
+Some piece of Mr Yew was clearly present in the room that night because Rob alone would have no powers in his own flesh and blood which would ever have allowed him to give Chronicler a touch of the 'Frostburn' as Bast called it.
+This is a damage that could not be administered by the touch of Rob's own mere mortal hand making Mr Yew's presence inside the rhinta Rob a certainty.

-I would suggest that anything that looks like a shadow is up in level Rhint-C) that of Encanis and his eternal shadow cloak curse and a discussionfpor later on, but at base level, Rhinta A) is different to rhinta B) as Bast and Kote understand them because of one other major difference... they all survived the attack.
+I would suggest that anything that looks like a shadow is up in the level Rhint-C) which is that of Encanis and his eternal shadow cloak curse and that is a big discussion for later on, but at base level, Rhinta A) is different to rhinta B) as Bast and Kote understand them because of one other major difference... they all survived the attack.
 On destruction of Rob's body, Mr Yew did not rise out of it like a dark shadow, leaving the one body to jump into the next available host because he wasn't wholly there in the room to do so, there was just a partial presence... one fingers worth perhaps, and this was therefore a much more 'remote-control' operation by Mr Yew.

 Alternatively, this was a fully fledged skindancer, and Aaron's iron rod was somehow powerful enough to kill both Rob and Mr Yew simultaneously without either escaping into a second body.
 The danger is somehow averted and the local priest has seen to the disposal of Rob's mortal remains properly in a deep pit.
 10' by 2', with a fire made of ash and elm, with a bit of rowan, too.
 The Demon is now doubly dead.